fene20/great-recipes/README.md

 1. [Git](https://git-scm.com/)
     - Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
 1. [Gitpod](https://www.gitpod.io/)
-    - The Gitpod workspace was used to develop the HTML5, CSS3, Jinja2 and Python3 code.
+    - The Gitpod workspace was used to develop the HTML5, CSS3, Jinja2, JavaScript and Python3 code.
 1. [GitHub:](https://github.com/)
     - GitHub is used to store the projects code after being pushed from Git.
 1. [Balsamiq:](https://balsamiq.com/)